 Home » Weed biosecurity » Weed information » Our responsibilities

-Rous County Council (RCC) works with a wide range of stakeholders to combat the spread of noxious weeds in the Northern Rivers region of NSW.
-The council is the Local Control Authority responsible for administering the Noxious Weeds Act 1993 in the region.
-RCC provides a cost-effective and consistent mechanism for control and management of noxious weeds within the county.
+Rous County Council (RCC) works with a wide range of stakeholders to combat the spread of targeted weeds in the Northern Rivers region of NSW.
+The council is the local control authority responsible for administering the Biosecurity Act 2015 for weeds in the region.
+RCC provides a cost-effective and consistent mechanism for control and management of targeted weeds within the county.
 The operational footprint includes all of Tweed, Byron, Ballina, Lismore City, Richmond Valley and Kyogle shires.
 It covers about 10,290 square kilometres, adjoining the Queensland border to the north, Tenterfield Shire to the west and the Clarence Valley local government area to the south.

 Council's weed management platform is based on the achievement of the four goals outlined below: